cloud-777-boy/yesyes/replit.md

 ## Technical Setup

 ### Server Configuration
-- Frontend served on port 5000 (HTTP)
+- Single port (5000) for both HTTP and WebSocket
-- WebSocket multiplayer on port 8080
+- WebSocket connections upgrade from HTTP on the same port
 - Static file serving with no-cache headers
 - Automatic WebSocket URL detection based on environment
+- Deployment-ready: works in both local development and production

 ### Deployment
 - Configured as VM deployment (always-on server needed for WebSocket)